quito418/quito418_blog/content/post/bwa-meme.md

 ### Components of BWA-MEME for further improvment in memory-efficiency
 - Optimization of the RMI (Recursive Model Index) structure tailored for the reference genome.
-- Improved data locality, achieved by integrating suffix characters directly into the suffix array.
+- Improved data locality, achieved by integrating suffix characters directly next to suffix array position values.
 - Efficient reuse of exact match search results, reducing redundant computations.

 ### Runtime index building